On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty function: Pasting lemma

-\begin{Lemma} As $\e\searrow 0$, $\E_x[|M^{(1)}_t|]\to 0$. \end{Lemma} By the line of the reasoning given in the first part of the proof it follows that $M^{(2)}$ is a super-martingale for every $\e>0$, so that also $M$ is a super-martingale in view of Lem. \ref{lem:m1e}.\exit
+The proof of Lemma~\ref{lem:m1e} is given below.
+Since $S^{(2,\varepsilon)}$ is a UI super-martingale for any $\varepsilon>0$ (which follows by the line of the reasoning given in the first part of the proof), we thus have that $\E[S_t|\mc F_s]$ is equal to